Tetris Splash

 Tetris Splash is a puzzle video game, part of the Tetris games, was published by Microsoft Game Studios for the Xbox 360 via Xbox Live Arcade.
 It is the first game produced by Tetris Online, Inc.

-The game gets its name from the aquarium background and water-themed music.
+The game is named after the aquarium-styled theme of the game.
 Tetris Splash was released on the Xbox Live Arcade on October 3, 2007.
+It received mixed reviews from critics.

 Gameplay

 The game is typical Tetris gameplay, with support for up to six players in online multiplayer, and up to four players in same-machine multiplayer.
 Multiplayer includes team play as well (i.e. 3 teams of 2, designated "Red", "Green" and "Blue" teams.)
 Gameplay follows the trend of rewarding T-Spins, but also adds a new element of combos, where multiple consecutive pieces each clear lines with no "non-line clearing" pieces in between.

 Game modes

 There are several game modes available.